Participation in School Drinking Water Quality Reimbursement Program

 How Can I Learn More?

-For more information about water quality in our schools, please contact Superintendent Terry Ann Boguth at Coldwater Community Schools, 517-279-5910 ext.
+For more information about water quality in our schools, please contact Superintendent Paul Flynn at Coldwater Community Schools, 517-279-5910 ext.
 2217.
 For information about water quality and sampling for lead at home, contact your local water supplier or the Michigan DEQ (View Department of Environment, Great Lakes, and Energy).